pcparagc/english-to-japanese-name-converter/README.txt

-This program convert your name to Japanese-english.
+This program converts your name to Japanese-english.